DonGill/PowerShell-Docs/wmf/5.1/features-scenarios-cache/DSCSigningValidations.md

 ![Sample Error Output Module](../../images/PullUnisgnedCatalog.png)

 ##PUSH
-A configuration delivered via push might be tempered at its source before it delivered to the node as well.
+A configuration delivered via push might be tempered at its source before it delivered to the node.
 The Local configuration manager will perform similar signature validation steps for pushed or published configuration(s).
 Below is a sample meta-configuration definition to enable signature validation for push.

 ```Powershell